 Success in such a significant tournament certainly marks Chivas de Guadalajara out as being one of the best sides on their respective continent, and it will be fascinating to see whether they can beat Europe’s top teams this summer.

-Chivas de Guadalajara take on AS Roma in Bridgeview, IL, on July 16, before heading to Santa Clara, CA, where they’ll face Benfica four days later.
+Chivas de Guadalajara take on ACF Fiorentina in Bridgeview, IL, on July 16, before heading to Santa Clara, CA, where they’ll face Benfica four days later.
 The Mexican club’s International Champions Cup journey concludes in Arlington, TX, on July 23 with an enticing match-up against Diego Simeone’s Atlético de Madrid.

 Las Chivas will visit the United States with a squad packed full of hot prospects and established national team stars, as they look to do battle with the world’s best.